shuttle-hq/synth/README.md

 The key features of Synth are:

 - **Data as Code**: Data generation is described using a declarative configuration language allowing you to specify your entire data model as code.

 - **Import from Existing Sources**: Synth can import data from existing sources and automatically create data models.
-Synth currently has Alpha support for Postgres!
+  Synth currently has Alpha support for [Postgres][postgres], [MySQL][mysql] and [mongoDB][mongo]!

-- **Data Inference**: While ingesting data, Synth automatically infers the relations, distributions and types of the dataset.
+- **Data Inference**: While ingesting data, Synth automatically works out the relations, distributions and types of the dataset.

 - **Database Agnostic**: Synth supports semi-structured data and is database agnostic - playing nicely with SQL and NoSQL databases.

-- **Semantic Data Types**: Synth has a library of semantic 'faker' types to cover PII like names, addresses, credit card numbers etc.
+- **Semantic Data Types**: Synth uses the [fake-rs][fake-rs] crate to enable the generation of semantically rich data with support for types like names, addresses, credit card numbers etc.

+## Status

+- [x] Alpha: We are testing `synth` with a closed set of users
+- [x] Public Alpha: Anyone can [install `synth`][synth-install].
+But go easy on us, there are a few kinks
+- [ ] Public Beta: Stable enough for most non-enterprise use-cases
+- [ ] Public: Production-ready

+We are currently in Public Alpha.
+Watch "releases" of this repo to get notified of major updates.

 ## Installation & Getting Started